abyanjan/Recommendation-with-Kmeans/recommendation-with_-kmeans.md

   mutate(genres = ifelse(genres == "(no genres listed)","unknown", genres))
 ```

-Now we will sperate the genres column, for that first we figure out the maximum number of genres a movie has.
+Now we will sperate the genres column, for that, first we figure out the maximum number of genres a movie has.

 ``` r
 movies_tbl %>%